 Using simple media devices to work with GeoSpatial Technologies

-The images below are presenting different aspects of the ongoing wildfires in BC this summer and now moving into fall.
-Each photo has a a story attached to it, but all of them can be used in GeoSpatial software – such as what we will be using this semester.
+The images below are presenting different aspects of the ongoing wildfires in BC in 2017.
+Each photo has a a story attached to it, but all of them can be made use of with GeoSpatial software – such as what we will be using this semester.
 This tutorial is a short session designed to ensure your accounts and access are set up for the semester as well as introducing some of the concepts and themes we will be delving into for the course.

 Steps for GeoTagging your photos and looking at them in Google Earth.